Visitors view student-built robotics and engineering projects on tables during a busy indoor science festival exhibition.

 Partner With Us

-Bring AMP to Your School or Community
+Bring AMP to your school or community.

 GTMI works with school districts, educators, industry leaders, and regional partners to expand access to advanced manufacturing education across Georgia.
+Whether you’re interested in:

-• Bringing AMP programming to your district
+• Bringing AMP programming to your district,

-• Supporting workforce development initiatives
+• Supporting workforce development initiatives,

-• Collaborating on student engagement experiences
+• Collaborating on student engagement experiences,

-• Hosting demonstrations or manufacturing showcases
+• Hosting demonstrations or manufacturing showcases, and

-• Connecting students with advanced manufacturing careers
+• Connecting students with advanced manufacturing careers.

-AMPF Faculty
+AMP Faculty

 Steven Ferguson's profile picture